Stadion Rođeni: Reconstruction and expansion

 While hosting a fundraiser for the club, then president of Velež, Šemsudin Hasić announced that within three years (2022 was Velež's 100 year anniversary) the stadium would be upgraded to the point it could be known as the "Rođeni Arena".
 One month later in December 2019, the eastern stand was demolished for a new stand to be built proportional to the northern stand, known by supporters as the dedara (old man's [stand]).

+In 2020, the stadium’s infrastructure was significantly upgraded with the installation of a new floodlight system.
+The system utilizes Philips ArenaVision (MVF403) metal-halide lamps, each with a power rating of 2000W.
+The lighting array is calibrated to provide a minimum illuminance of 1,200 lux, meeting UEFA Category 3 requirements for domestic and European competition, with the capacity to reach approximately 1,400 lux for high-definition broadcasting.
 The first official match played under the floodlights at Rođeni Stadium was on 8 August 2020, when Velež defeated Zrinjski 2–0 in the Mostar derby.

-However, since the initial announcement the construction has been beset with issues.
+Since the initial announcement the reconstruction has been beset with issues.
 The COVID-19 pandemic made it much more difficult for work to be done in the stadium, as according to measures at the time only four people could be present at the site at once.
 Also, due to suspensions and resignations from various members of Velež's board from 2021 onwards, it has been much harder to secure funding for new improvements in the stadium such as the yet unbuilt southern stand, which will host most of the facilities needed for UEFA stadium categorization in the future.

 In 2022, Velež signed a contract with the Football Association of Bosnia and Herzegovina to build a new hybrid pitch with finances shared between the club, the FA and UEFA funds that would cost up to 1.200.000 euros.
+The project involved the installation of a GrassMaster hybrid system, which integrates natural grass with synthetic fibers to enhance pitch durability and stability.
 Construction started in June of that year and was expected to finish by September, when the club would play a derby match against FK Sarajevo.
 Since the season would have already began by that point, the club played their home matches in Gabela's Perica "Pero" Pavlović stadium.
 However, the construction was delayed several times due to the bonding pad structure being incorrectly implemented and other inconveniences while inserting the pitch.
-As such the club did not play a single home game in the first half of the 2022–23 season at the stadium, instead playing all their home games in Gabela instead.
+As such the club did not play a single home game in the first half of the 2022–23 season at the stadium, playing all their home games in Gabela instead.
 Work was officially finished in December 2022.